-Our Feeding disorder or Dysphagia Evaluation thoroughly examines all aspects of your infant/child’s feeding and swallowing abilities.
-Furthermore We also start with a lengthy questionnaire.
-That addresses medical history and the impact of feeding stress on your child and on your family.
-In our warm home-like environment, we gently but thoroughly evaluate the structure of your child’s oral musculature.
-In addition we will observe your child's oral sensory and oral motor function during eating.
+Our Feeding Disorder or Dysphagia Evaluation thoroughly examines all aspects of your infant/child’s feeding and swallowing abilities.
+Our evaluation process examines your child's medical history and the impact of feeding stress on your child and family.
+In our warm home-like office, we gently but thoroughly evaluate the structure of your child’s oral musculature and will observe your child's oral sensory and oral motor function during eating.

 We will make sure that the oral motor and sensory systems are intact and not interfering with or contributing to your child’s feeding disorder and swallowing problems.
 We also look at your child’s overall muscle tone, respiration and phonation, ribcage development and movement, indicators of tongue and lip tie, reflux, allergy or other GI issues, and behaviors that may pertain to feeding and swallowing.

 In addition to identifying potential problems with your child’s feeding skills, we will identify the safety of your child's swallowing ability.
 Specifically, identifying the risk for obstruction or aspiration (the entrance of food/liquid into the airway).
 These dangerous conditions can result in coughing and choking, frequent illnesses including colds and congestion, breathing problems and pneumonia.

 Oral Pharyngeal Motility Study - Modified Barium Swallow Study